 This refreshing juice comes together in just 4 easy steps.
 Here’s what you’ll need to do.

-- Blend.
-Add the turmeric, ginger, black pepper, and water to a high powered blender.
+Blend.
+Add the turmeric, ginger, black pepper, and water to a high-powered blender.
 Then blend for about 1 minute until it’s completely smooth.

-- Boil.
+Boil.
 Pour the mixture into a pot and bring it to a boil.
 Let it simmer for about 20 minutes, then add the lemon juice and honey.
 Give everything a good stir.

-- Strain.
+Strain.
 Using a fine mesh sieve, nut milk bag, or cloth, strain the mixture and pour it into a glass bottle to refrigerate.

-When And How To Drink This
+When And How To Drink Jamu

 Typically Jamu juice is served chilled straight out of the fridge or over ice.
-But, you can also warm it up a bit if you’re in a colder environment.
+But you can also warm it up a bit if you’re in a colder environment.
+It’s also a great option to drink first thing in the morning to prime your digestion.
+Or you can have a small glass (serving size is about a ½ cup) in between meals.
+If it’s too strong or spicy for you, you can always dilute it with a bit more water as well.

 More Anti-Inflammatory Drink Recipes